 When something tragic happens in our world, how do we handle it when it comes to our kids?
 Do we share all we know?
-Do we let them watch the news with us, read the headlines, and surf the ‘net for as much information as they can find?
+Do we let them watch the news with us, read the headlines, and browse the internet for as much information as they can find?
 Do we let them listen in to our calls and conversations with friends and family, as we process the event ourselves?

-Though every family—and every child—is different, in most cases, adhering to three basic tips will keep everyone stable through a difficult time.
+Though every family and every child is different, in most cases, adhering to three basic tips will keep everyone stable through a difficult time.

 1. Turn off the news.
 It’s easy, especially when something tragic occurs, to experience news-overload, and it’s imperative that children hear scary news in moderation.
 And they need to hear the news from someone they love.

 So first and foremost, when the kids are nearby, refrain from watching news stations, listening to newscasts, or live-streaming news on your electronic devices.
 Be cautious with the newspaper when it is delivered; often the front page images and headlines are eye-catching and sometimes gruesome.

 Magazines and other publications are also designed to catch adult readers’ attention, so be wary of those as they arrive in the days following the tragic event.